alvis/presetter/packages/preset-cjs/README.md

 </div>

-**presetter-preset-cjs** is an opinionated extension of [**presetter-preset-esm**](https://github.com/alvis/presetter/tree/master/packages/preset-esm) but loaded with tools to help you to develop an common js application with ease.
-As the same as presetter-preset-esm, it's designed to help you get started with a typescript project in a fraction of time you usually take via [**presetter**](https://github.com/alvis/presetter).
+**presetter-preset-cjs** is an opinionated extension of [**presetter-preset-essentials**](https://github.com/alvis/presetter/tree/master/packages/preset-essentials) but loaded with tools to help you to develop an common js application with ease.
+As the same as [**presetter-preset-esm**](https://github.com/alvis/presetter/tree/master/packages/preset-esm), it's designed to help you get started with a typescript project in a fraction of time you usually take via [**presetter**](https://github.com/alvis/presetter).

-With `presetter-preset-cjs`, it provides everything bundled from presetter-preset-esm, plus the ease of writing an commonjs application.
+With `presetter-preset-cjs`, it provides everything bundled from presetter-preset-essentials, plus the ease of writing an commonjs application.

-## Features

-- 🔍 Searches and replaces `__dirname` and `__filename` refs with the `import.meta` equivalent

-- 🥹 Forget about writing the [`.js`/`.ts` extension pain](https://github.com/microsoft/TypeScript/issues/37582) for each import

-  With this preset, estensions are automatically added post tsc. i.e. `import {foo} from './foo'` → `import {foo} from './foo.js'`

 ## Quick Start